mosip/mosip-infra/deployment/v3/terraform/aws/README.md

 * `variables.tf`: Defines variables used in the Terraform scripts.
 * `outputs.tf`: Provides the output values.
 * `locals.tf`: Defines a local variable `SECURITY_GROUP` containing configuration parameters required for setting up security groups for Nginx and Kubernetes cluster nodes.
+* `env.tfvars`: tfvars file is used to set the actual values of the variables.

 ## Setup
 * Initialize Terraform.